Reporting steps

 A designated relevant employer is any relevant employer that directly employees 500 or more employees in Australia.

-Requires designated relevant employers to select and meet gender equality targets.
+Designed relevant employers must select and meet or demonstrate improvement against gender equality targets.

 A designated relevant employer is any relevant employer that directly employees 500 or more employees in Australia.